 Family Walking Tours in Athens

 Do you want to meet the mythological and legendary figures of Athens?
 Join Jessica right in the very heart of the Greek capital.
-Her tours is ideal for those who want to explore the city on foot, have limited time and love Greek mythology and storytelling.
+Her tours are ideal for those who want to explore the city on foot, have limited time and love Greek mythology and storytelling.

 These are some of the sights that you will explore with Little Owl Tours: Parthenon, Temple of Athena Nike, Odeon of Herodes Atticus, Erechtheion, Theatre of Dionysus, Propylaea and the Acropolis of Athens.

-Skip the line Acropolis Walking Tour with a Dutch Guide
+Book the Skip the line Acropolis Walking Tour with a Dutch Guide